LOADING ...

 was better.

 moonlight.
-And all they'd hear for around...
+And all hear for miles around...

 So built forts.
 Them forts.
 You know them